wearefrank/zaakbrug/CONTRIBUTING.md

 # Docker-compose
 The docker-compose development environment is designed to be flexible and composable.
 This prevents the need for developers to run the entire stack eventhough their work requires only a small part of the stack.
 For this we make use of a docker-compose feature that merges a given array of docker-compose files together.
 Simply provide a `-f ./docker-compose.<application>.yml` argument for each docker-compose file you wish to include in the `docker-compose up`command.

-To run the entire stack the command would be `suns`
+To run the entire stack the command would be `docker-compose -f ./docker-compose.zaakbrug.dev.yml -f ./docker-compose.zaakbrug.staging.dev.yml -f ./docker-compose.openzaak.dev.yml -f ./docker-compose.openforms.dev.yml up --build`

 > WARNING: It is important to use `host.docker.internal` instead of the usual `localhost`.
 The url-validator that is used by most components with invalidate any urls that contain only a hostname.
 It requires a full canonical domain name.